Treating Dog Lice

 Lice Details | Symptoms | Diagnosis | Treatment | Prevention | MythsQ&A

-Lice are small flightless external parasites or wingless insects which infest and live on the hair of animals and humans.
-An infestation is usually called pediculosis.
+Lice are small flightless external parasites or wingless insects which infest and live on the hair of animals and humans (dog lice cannot infect humans).
+A lice infestation is usually called pediculosis.
 Lice in dogs can cause skin irritation, discomfort and in severe cases results in skin infections.
+Specific species of lice that affects dogs include chewing lice such as Trichodectes canis and Heterodoxus spiniger, and sucking lice like Linognathus setosus, which can lead to excessive scratching, hair loss, sores, and skin infections.

-There are two types of lice,(i.e. biting or chewing lice and blood sucking lice.
-Both can infest dogs and cause discomfort, skin irritation and other related integumentary (related to skin) symptoms.
-These are host specific, i.e. cannot be transmitted to animals other than dogs, and are not harmful to people.
+The two types of lice are host specific, i.e. cannot be transmitted to animals other than dogs, and are not harmful to people.
 Canine lice cause the coat to feel scruffy and dry, and cause symptoms such as hair loss and severe itching.
 In cases of severe infestation, blood sucking canine lice can cause anemia, especially in puppies.

-You can see dog lice with the naked eye.
-Dog lice are small insects, but they are large enough to be visible.
+Dog lice are small insects, but they are large enough to be visible to the naked eye.
 They typically measure between 1 to 2 millimeters in length.

 Diagnosis is based on clinical examination, where lice can be isolated from the dog’s hair, and lice eggs can be examined under microscope.
 Getting rid of dog lice is accomplished with sprays, dips and bathes.
 Spraying disinfectants and anti-lice preparations in the dog’s environment and hygienic measures prevents repeated lice infestations.